Zuehlke/software-engineering-corner/drafts/two-way-binding-signals-and-query-params.md

 We could argue that we are indicating Angular to `merge` the query params in that `router.navigate` call.
 So no query params should be removed from the browser url.

-But, again, Angular only emits a new value in the `activatedRoute.queryParams` observable as soon as the current navigation is completed.
-Before that the query params object that Angular maintains is just an empty object `{}`.
+But again, Angular only emits a new value in the `activatedRoute.queryParams` observable as soon as the current navigation is completed.
+During start up, the query params object that Angular maintains is just an empty one `{}`.
 And, when the effect replaces the initial navigation with an "empty navigation", ultimately we will be indicating Angular to update the current query params object from `{}` with `{}`, resulting in, of course `{}`.
 After the navigation is completed, Angular just reflects the state of the query params in the browser url, and since it's `{}`, all query params are removed from the browser url.

 Since there's a lot going on, let's try to visualize this cancelling navigation idea.
 We're going to add some debug code and simplify the usage in the `AppComponent`: